azamatsmith/wildsmith/src/pages/blog/2018/07-02-2018-using-remote-resources-with-gatsby/index.md

 published: false
 ---

-Gatsby works great with [Contentful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/), [Headless Wordpress](https://www.gatsbyjs.org/blog/2018-01-22-getting-started-gatsby-and-wordpress/), and other CMS frameworks.
+Gatsby works great with [Contentful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/), [Headless Wordpress](https://www.gatsbyjs.org/blog/2018-01-22-getting-started-gatsby-and-wordpress/), and other CMS providers.

 > But what if I have my own data source?
 How do I use that?

-That is the problem that I had, so I'm going to show you how to solve it.
+That is the problem that I had, and I'm going to show you how to solve it.

+Hint: It's really easy 🙌.

 We're going to start off by writing a Gatsby Plugin that fetches data from an API.
-For this example we are going to be fetching a random list of [jokes](https://github.com/15Dkatz/official_joke_api).
+For this example we are going to be fetching a random list of [jokes](https://github.com/15Dkatz/official_joke_api) and creating `GraphQL` nodes for them.
+Then verify them with `GraphiQL`, write a query, and render them in a React component in our Gatsby site.

 ### Create the plugin

-Let's start off by creating a `plugins` directory if you do not already have one.
+Let's start off by creating a `plugins` directory in the root of the project (if it does not already exist).
 Inside of the plugins directory we'll create another directory that matches the name of our plugin.
-Well call it `random-jokes`.
+We'll call it `random-jokes`.

 We're going to create 2 files inside of the `random-jokes` plugin directory: `package.json` and `gatsby-node.js`.